claradaia/shipping-extras/shipping-extras/README.md

 # Shipping Extras

-A WooCommerce extension that adds custom discount rates for shipping according to the purchase subtotal, as well as free shipping for users with a "VIP" role.
+A WooCommerce extension that adds custom discount rates for shipping according to the purchase subtotal, as well as free shipping for users with a "VIP Customer" role.

 Inspired by [Create Woo Extension](https://github.com/woocommerce/woocommerce/blob/trunk/packages/js/create-woo-extension/README.md).